OpenCilk/infrastructure/INSTALLING.md

 OpenCilk is available as source code in three Git repositories, plus this infrastructure facilities repository.
-OpenCilk v1.0 is only guaranteed to support 64-bit x86 on Linux or Unix-like operating systems, although prototype support for ARM is included.
+OpenCilk v1.0 is only guaranteed to support 64-bit x86 on Linux and other Unix-like operating systems, although prototype support for 64 bit ARM is included.

 ### Requirements